reenanfs/reenanfs/README.md

 # Software Developer | Tech Enthusiast

-👋 Hello, I'm Renan, a software developer on a quest to explore and innovate in the tech world.
+👋 Hello, I'm Renan, a fullstack developer on a quest to explore and innovate in the tech world.

-🚀 Years of experience and continuously expanding my skills.
-Currently my main focus are Typescript/Javascript and Python.
-I also have knowledge in Java and VBA.
+🌟 The programming languages I have experience with are: Typescript/Javascript, Python, Java and VBA.

-💻 Crafting elegant solutions to complex problems is my passion.
-I explore the realms of web development, automation and cloud computing to broaden my expertise.
+💻 I explore the realms of web development , automation and cloud computing.

+🚀 Continuously expanding my skills.

 📫 Connect with me: